- Signs & Symptoms

 Clostridium difficile (C. difficile) is a bacterium that is related to the bacteria that cause tetanus and botulism.
 The C. difficile bacterium has two forms, an active, infectious form that cannot survive in the environment for prolonged periods, and an inactive, "noninfectious" form, called a spore, that can survive in the environment for prolonged periods.
 Although spores cannot cause infection directly, when they are ingested they transform into the active, infectious form.

-C. difficile spores are found frequently in:
+C. difficile spores are found frequently in the following:

-They can be found on:
+They can be found on the following:

 They even can be carried by pets.
 Thus, these environments are a ready source for infection with C. difficile.

 Antibiotic-associated (C. difficile, C. diff) colitis is an infection of the colon caused by C. difficile that occurs primarily among individuals who have been using antibiotics.
 C. difficile infections are commonly acquired during hospital stays, infecting approximately 1% of patients admitted to hospitals in the United States.
 C. difficile may also be acquired in the community, however.

 It is the most common infection acquired by patients while they are in the hospital.
 More than half a million C. difficile infections occur in hospitals in the US each year, with about 300,000 occurring while in the hospital or shortly after hospitalization.
 After a stay of only 2 days in a hospital, 10% of patients will develop an infection with C. difficile.
 C. difficile also may be acquired outside of hospitals in the community.
 It is estimated that about 200,000 infections with C. difficile occur in the community unrelated to hospitalization each year in the U.S.

 Although the antibiotic clindamycin (Cleocin) has been widely recognized as causing C. difficile colitis, many commonly prescribed antibiotics also cause colitis.
 Examples of antibiotics that frequently cause C. difficile colitis include: